This lesson was originally published on June 16, 2021 and was updated on June 15, 2022.

 Time: One 50-60 minute class period

-As of June 15, 2021, the Senate unanimously approved a bill approving June 19 as a federal holiday for “Juneteenth National Independence Day.”
+On June 15, 2021, the Senate unanimously approved a bill approving June 19 as a federal holiday for “Juneteenth National Independence Day.”
 The House passed the bill one day later.
-As this legislation makes its way to President Joe Biden’s desk, many Americans are still unaware of the history and significance of June 19.
+Still, many Americans are still unaware of the history and significance of June 19.

 On Jan.
 1, 1863, President Abraham Lincoln issued the Emancipation Proclamation declaring “that all persons held as slaves” in the Confederacy “shall be free.”
 While this may have freed some enslaved people on paper, the reality was much more complicated.